filamentphp/filament/packages/panels/docs/02-getting-started.md

 In Filament, resources are static classes used to build CRUD interfaces for your Eloquent models.
 They describe how administrators can interact with data from your panel using tables and forms.

-Since patients (pets) are the core entity in this system, let's start by creating a patient resource that enables us to build pages for creating, viewing, updating, and deleting patients.
+Since patients (cats, dogs, or rabbits) are the core entity in this system, let's start by creating a patient resource that enables us to build pages for creating, viewing, updating, and deleting patients.

 Use the following artisan command to create a new Filament resource for the `Patient` model: